Insights Corporate Tax

 What the arm’s length principle actually means

 Strip away the jargon and the principle is a single idea: related parties should price their transactions as though they were strangers negotiating at market rates.
+That is also the working transfer pricing definition — the discipline of setting and defending prices for transactions inside a group as if they had been struck in the open market.
+The transfer pricing regulations in the UAE sit inside the Corporate Tax Law itself rather than a standalone statute.
 The reference point is always the independent market — the price a willing, unrelated buyer and a willing, unrelated seller would agree, each acting in their own commercial interest, neither able to lean on the other through common ownership.

 The reason the rule exists is straightforward.
 Two companies under the same group have no natural tension in their pricing.
 A parent can charge its subsidiary almost anything, because the money stays inside the family.
 Left unchecked, that freedom lets groups move profit toward whichever entity carries the lightest tax burden — inflating a management fee here, under-pricing a sale there — until the taxable profit reported in the UAE bears little relation to the value actually created here.
 The arm’s length principle removes that freedom by insisting the internal price match the external market.